thingsboard/thingsboard.github.io/docs/user-guide/telemetry.md

 B,get-latest-telemetry-values-result.json,json,resources/get-latest-telemetry-values-result.json,/docs/user-guide/resources/get-latest-telemetry-values-result.json{% endcapture %}
 {% include tabs.html %}

-Supported entity types are: TENANT, CUSTOMER, USER, RULE, PLUGIN, DASHBOARD, ASSET, DEVICE, ALARM
+Supported entity types are: TENANT, CUSTOMER, USER, DASHBOARD, ASSET, DEVICE, ALARM

 You can also fetch list of historical values for particular *entity type* and *entity id* using GET request to the following URL